tech-otaku/macos-desktop/VENTURA.md

     - type `cd ~/Downloads/macos-desktop-main` and press enter

-    - type `chmod +x set-desktop.sh` and press enter to make the script executable

-    - type `chmod +x options.py` and press enter to make the script executable

-    - type `chmod +x Ventura\ Tests/set-desktop-Ventura-tests.sh` and press enter to make the script executable
+    - type `chmod +x set-desktop.sh options.py Ventura\ Tests/set-desktop-ventura-tests.sh` and press enter to make the scripts executable

 1. See the [Examples](#examples) section for using the `set-desktop.sh` script

 1. See the [Valid Options](#valid-options) section for using the `options.py` script

-1. See the [Tests](#tests) section for using the `set-desktop-Ventura-tests.sh` script
+1. See the [Tests](#tests) section for using the `set-desktop-ventura-tests.sh` script

 ## Usage
-`./set-desktop.sh IMAGE`
+`./set-desktop.sh WALLPAPER`

-`IMAGE` can be either
+`WALLPAPER` can be either

 - a pre-defined named option
 - the path to an image file